Old Time Baseball

-Old Time Baseball is a 1995 baseball video game designed and programmed by Don Daglow, Hudson Piehl, Clay Dreslough, and James Grove.
-It was developed and published for MS-DOS by Storm-front Studios.
-Old Time Baseball uses the Tony La Russa Baseball engine, substituting lineups from 1871 to 1981, 12,000 players in all, and 16 ballparks with accurate dimensions.
+Old Time Baseball is a 1995 sports video game designed and programmed by Don Daglow, Hudson Piehl, Clay Dreslough, and James Grove.
+It was developed and published for MS-DOS by Stormfront Studios.
+Built on the Tony La Russa Baseball engine, Old Time Baseball includes complete lineups of every major league team from 1871 to 1981, totaling 12,000 players.

 Gameplay

 Teams

-Players can replay historical seasons for any league during this period from every major league in baseball history:
+Players can replay historical seasons from every major league in baseball history: